Crespo backs Dybala for Argentina World Cup selection

 "It all depends on the style of football he chooses.
 Unfortunately we don't know this yet because Sampaoli has just arrived leading the national team."

-Icardi struck four goals in Inter's last match, a defeat of Sampdoria, to remind Sampaoli of his goalscoring ability.
+Icardi struck four goals in Inter's last match, a defeat of Sampdoria, to remind Sampaoli of his scoring ability.

-The Inter striker has 22 goals in Serie A this season, with only Lazio's Ciro Immobile having outscored Icardi in the league this season, while Dybala is two clear of team-mate Higuain.
+The Inter striker has 22 goals in Serie A this season, with only Lazio's Ciro Immobile having outscored Icardi in the league, while Dybala is two clear of team-mate Higuain.